jessicachu704/calendagenda/readme.md

 * [Contents](#content)

 ## General info
-This project was created for BCIT Computer System Technology Fall Term 1 students by Group31 for Projects 1 course.
+This project was created in BCIT Computer System Technology Fall Term 1 by Group31 for Projects 1 course.

 ## Technologies